Residency Routes

 In summary, you are going to contribute to the economy by consuming rather than taking social resources.

-Most passive income visa holders can only enjoy full citizen rights, including free work and access to the social welfare system, after residing for a certain period and converting their status to permanent residency or other identities.
+Most passive income residency holders can only enjoy full citizen rights, including free work and access to the social welfare system, after residing for a certain period and converting their status to permanent residency or other identities.

-Some exceptions include countries like Portugal, Malaysia, the Philippines, Argentina, Costa Rica, Panama, etc., where passive income visa holders can start their own business or engage in commercial activities.
+Some exceptions include countries like Portugal, Malaysia, the Philippines, Argentina, Costa Rica, Panama, etc., where passive income residency holders can start their own business or engage in commercial activities.
 A few Spanish-speaking countries allow passive income visa holders to apply for a work permit after obtaining the visa, enabling them to work locally.

 However, these are exceptions.